christopheralcock/CV/README.md

 #### Malleability

 With my lack of longterm experience in coding comes a malleability and eagerness to learn new things, giving any company that hires me the opportunity to shape me in the image of their ideal developer.
-I know exactly how you’d use rails to get a site up and working but have no interest in using it for the sake of it or out of comfortable habit.
+I know exactly how one would use rails to get a site up and working but have no interest in using it for the sake of it or out of habitual comfort.

 ## Education